Nick-Sigua/Election_Analytics_Sigua/Testing_Narratives.md

 The graph demonstrates that, generally, a greater daily increase in Covid-19 cases is associated with lower average support for Trump in the polls.
 The linear regression summarizes this negative relationship between the variables, with the coefficient for the daily increase in Covid-19 cases being negative.
 Given I identified the pandemic narrative's main testable implication to be that there was a negative correlation between Trump's average support in the polls and the daily increase in Covid-19 cases (i.e., the increase in the prevalence of the virus), the results of my first test seem to provide some initial support for the afromentioned narrative.

 Of course, there are some limitations to my test's findings.
 Mainly, although the linear regression in my first test demonstrates there was a negative correlation between the two variables in question, the correlation is admittedly not the strongest.
 The r-squared value of the linear regression is 0.314, which suggests the evidence my test provides for the negative relationship between Trump's average support in the polls and the daily increase in Covid-19 cases, and, therefore, in support of the narrative, is also not the strongest.
 Moreover, my test does little to indicate the causal nature of the variables in question or the degree to which the pandemic hurt Trump overall.
-However, my test's ultimate goal was to provide initial evidence for data consistent with the notion that the pandemic negatively impacted Trump's electoral prospects.
+However, my test's ultimate goal was to provide initial evidence that the data is consistent with the notion that the pandemic negatively impacted Trump's electoral prospects.
 Regardless of its limitations, my first test was able to do this by demonstrating a negative correlation between Trump's average support in the polls and the daily increase in Covid-19 cases, i.e., demonstrating evidence for a testable implication of the narrative.

 Test #2

-to further highlight evidence, i will also consider another test.
+As previously described, I will also analyze a second testable implication to demonstrate whether there is further evidence that the data is consistent or inconsistent with the pandemic narrative.
+This test will consist of a chi-squared analysis comparing the differential association of keywords between both candidates in the 2020 election, which is graphed below:

 |  A Comparison of Joe Biden and Donald Trump's Campaign Speeches |
 |:-:|
 |![](Narrative2.png)|

+summarize what it shows (data? say from x to y month) whether this supports narrative limitaitons but say still important supplement

 similar to previous test, issue of causaility, as dem might just be prone to say health stuff, and degree nothing.